-Figure 3.18: The upper row shows how improbable background regions, located between face and hair/shoulder region, are removed.
+Figure 3.18: The upper row shows how an improbable background region, located near the bottom image border, is removed.
 The lower row illustrates the removal of an outlier face region located above the head.
+The centroid of this region clearly lies outside of the test region.